suncoast-devs/handbook/assignments/cs-explosion-api.md

 ### Resources

-- Use [Insomnia](https://insomnia.rest/) for interacting with your API.
+- Use [Insomnia](https://insomnia.rest/) for testing your API.

 ### Explorer Mode

 - Create a new `webapi` api project
+- Create a Controller for `repeater`
+  - Create a new Controller called `ReverseStringController`
+  - This will have one `HttpGet` method
+  - The method will accept a string either as a URL parameter or a query parameter.
+Your choice.
+  - This endpoint method will reverse the string passed to it, manipulate according to the kata [Reverse String](https://www.codewars.com/kata/digits-explosion) and return the result
+  - Have your code return the string
 - Create a Controller for `explosion`
   - Create a new Controller called `ExplosionController`
   - This will have one `HttpGet` method
   - The method will accept a string either as a URL parameter or a query parameter.
 Your choice.
-  - This endpoint method will take the string passed to it, manipulate according to the kata [https://www.codewars.com/kata/digits-explosion](https://www.codewars.com/kata/digits-explosion) and return the result
+  - This endpoint method will take the string passed to it, manipulate according to the kata [Digits Explosion](https://www.codewars.com/kata/digits-explosion) and return the result
   - Have your code return the string
 - Create a endpoint for `mumbling`
   - Create a new Controller called `MumblingController`
   - This will have one `HttpGet` method
   - The method will accept a string either as a URL parameter or a query parameter.
 Your choice.
-  - This endpoint method will take the string passed to it, manipulate according to the kata [https://www.codewars.com/kata/mumbling](https://www.codewars.com/kata/mumbling) and return the result
+  - This endpoint method will take the string passed to it, manipulate according to the kata [Mumbling](https://www.codewars.com/kata/mumbling) and return the result
   - Have your code return the string

 ### Adventure Mode